JesperDramsch/phd-thesis/Theory.md

 neural architectures on the classification task of the ImageNet challenge.
 The colors in this figure express different classes of architectures.
-Early networks that broke ground as the new state-of-the-arts in image classification are

-[]{#_bookmark86 .anchor}the AlexNet, VGG-16, and VGG-19.
-These
-networks clearly do not leverage some tricks that modern CNNs implement, the VGG-16 with a relatively high amount of parameters is known to generalize well on transfer learning tasks however (Dramsch
+Early networks that broke ground as the new state-of-the-arts in image classification are the AlexNet, VGG-16, and VGG-19.
+These networks clearly do not leverage some tricks that modern CNNs implement, the VGG-16 with a relatively high amount of parameters is known to generalize well on transfer learning tasks however (Dramsch